6. Rules & Regulations

 Restricting your child's access to water:

-- Make sure your pool or spa meets regulations under the Building Act as listed above
+- Make sure your pool or spa meets regulations under the Building Act

 - Maintain and inspect pool fences and gates regularly